nextstepitt/NS61001_Student_Files/NS61001_Setup.md

 * https://registry.npmjs.com
 * https://repo.maven.apache.org

-If you employer uses internal repositories they will provide you with the setup for Node.js and Maven to reach them.
+If you employer uses internal repositories they will provide you with the setup for Node.js and your integrated development environment to reach them.

 ## 5. Install Selenium IDE